jamespang626/Excel_Project-Data-Analytics/README.md

 - Build PivotTables and PivotCharts
 - Create interactive dashboards
 - Use slicers and filters
-- Build data model relationships
+- Build relationships with Power Pivot
 - Write DAX measures
+- Analyze salary and skill trends
 - Present findings in a clear and readable format

 ---